Buscedv/Ask/README.md

 <img src="https://ask.edvard.dev/banner.png" alt="Ask">

 # Ask
 A backend programming language.
 Ask makes it incredibly easy to create REST APIs.
 Ask directly transpiles to Flask so no new deployment procedures are needed.
-Ask focuses on clear readable code and reduces a lot of boilerplate code when working with ex. databases and JWT authentication.
+Ask focuses on clear readable code and reduces a lot of boilerplate code when working with e.g. databases and JWT authentication.

 ## Feature Highlights
-- Built in JWT (json web token) authentication.
+- Built-in JWT (JSON web token) authentication.
 - Simple database management.
 - Syntax heavily inspired by Python.
 - Transpiles to plain Flask with no extra modules, libraries, etc. needed.